DominicValerio/EGN3211-Final/README.md

 ```
 ⚠️Only works with integer types

-⚠️With both methods, if you try to swap the same index (i == j), then it may cause those
-indicies to have new values.
+⚠️ Important with both methods: If i == j (i.e. you're trying to swap the same element with itself), both the addition/subtraction and XOR methods may corrupt the value at that index.
+Always check that i != j before using these techniques.